jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

 Note that:

-- You only need one BigQuery project per Google Billing Account.
-One BigQuery Project can handle cost data for multiple Projects (i.e. Terra Workspaces), as long as they are all under the same Google Billing Account.
+- You only need one GCP project and corresponding BigQuery Dataset per Google Billing Account.
+One BigQuery Dataset can handle cost data for multiple Projects (i.e. Terra Workspaces), as long as they are all under the same Google Billing Account.
-- If you are using multiple Google Billing Accounts (i.e. have multiple funding sources) you will need to set up a BigQuery project for each of them.
+- If you are using multiple Google Billing Accounts (i.e. have multiple funding sources) you will need to set up a GCP Project and a BigQuery Dataset for each of them.

 To create a new GCP Project: